neontribe/decipha-styleguide/README.md

 npm start
 ```

-Then navigate to `localhost:8080` to view the components with their descriptions and code examples.
+Now navigate to `localhost:8080` to view the components with their descriptions and code examples.

 ## Page layout

-An example of the page template is available at `layout.html` (`localhost:8080/layout.html`)
+An example of the page template is available at `layout.html` (`localhost:8080/layout.html`).